 It's a controversial opinion, but I think long hot summer days are the best.
 When you've spent 99% of your life shivering into your knitwear, it's a marvellous luxury to be able to go outdoors - or even indoors - in short sleeves.
 And then there's the joy of pulling off your cardigan to reveal the wanton nakedness of only a single layer of stocking-stitched merino beneath.
-Look who's been busy laying eggs in the pond!
-The problem - in my case - is that it's too tempting to spend every Continue Reading
+The problem - in my case - is that it's too tempting to spend every spare minute outdoors; messing about with the Continue Reading

 Waterside

 Please (cough) excuse this (cough, cough) ridiculous, hacking cough (cough), but I've had (c... you get the idea) a chest infection for the past week, and I sound like I got lost in a cigarette factory as it caught fire.
-There's quite a bit of water in this post, but I'll get to that in a minute.
-Here's the view from a small rowing boat, under a bridge in Oxford.
-The second-worst thing about this has been not being able to go running, and the worst thing has been not being able to do much Continue Reading
+The second-worst thing about this has been not being able to go running, and the worst thing has been not being able to do much of anything else, either, NOT EVEN KNITTING!
+I did make it as far as the back garden the other day, where a certain feathered someone let it Continue Reading

 May

 Despite appearances, this is still a knitting/crochet/running blog.
 But following your reactions to the last post, I thought that some of you might want to know that this happened with Robyn-the-robin.
-Repeatedly:- Hello, beautiful.
-She ate from my hand, too, but I didn't manage to get a picture of that.
-Sometimes one of the twinnage joins me on the bench waiting quietly for her to arrive, but Robyn is wary of my boys - she stares from the fence as though to say, "Look mate, I've got a Continue Reading
+Repeatedly:- She ate from my hand, too, but I didn't manage to get a picture of that.
+Sometimes one of the twinnage joins me on the bench waiting quietly for her to arrive, but Robyn is wary of my boys - she stares from the fence as though to say, "Look mate, I've got a whole nestful of kids Continue Reading

 Nuts And Bolts